Stochastic Entanglement of Deterministic Origami Tentacles For Robust Robotic Grasping: Stochastic and Emergent Tangling of Multiple Tentacles

-To quantify the emergence of grasping from the entangling tentacles, we adopt a topological perspective rooted in knot theory through the description of a tentacles \emph{link}, which is a mathematical representation long employed in biology to characterize the supercoiling morphology of DNA \cite{Bauer:1980, Fuller:1978} and that has found increasing purchase in the analysis of slender structures \cite{Charles:2019, tekinalp2024topology, charles2025topological, becker2022active}.
+Instead, to gain insight we adopt a topological perspective rooted in knot theory to quantify the emergence of grasping from the entangling tentacles.
+Such topological quantities have been long employed in biology to characterize the supercoiling morphology of DNA \cite{Bauer:1980, Fuller:1978} and has found increasing purchase in the analysis of slender structures \cite{Charles:2019, tekinalp2024topology, charles2025topological, becker2022active} as they provide a natural ordering for this class of system.
+In our case, they encode the structural reason a grasp holds (interlocking and topological locking) and remain regular across the stochastic ensemble even as individual forces fluctuate.
+As such, here we focus on analyzing the emergence of multi-tentacle grasping within this topological lens through the description of a tentacle \emph{link}, rather than exactly predicting specific tentacle forces and interactions.
 Link is the oriented crossing number (or Gauss linking integral) of two curves averaged over all projections.
 Practically, the link quantifies how much the two curves wind around each other.
 Based on this definition, we define three sub-quantities: \textit{Self-link} ($\link_s^i$) is the link of a tentacle's centerline with one of its edges (red auxiliary curve in Figure~\ref{fig:multi}b), \textit{Mutual-link} ($\link_m^{i,j}$) is the link of two tentacles' centerlines, and \textit{object-link} ($\link_o^i$) is the link of a tentacle's centerline with the longitudinal axis of a cylinder object being grasped (full definitions are provided in the Methods).

 To illustrate how these quantities relate to entangled grasping, in Figure~\ref{fig:multi}c we visualize a representative case where eight tentacles arranged in a configuration similar to the experiment in Figure~\ref{fig:multi}a are challenged to grasp a cylinder, with two tentacles (\#5 and \#7) highlighted to demonstrate how tentacles coil up and entangle with each other and the cylinder.
 As the tentacles coil up and entangle, the link-based quantities evolve (Figure~\ref{fig:multi}c${_{i-iii}}$).